sachajw/aiops-k8s-mcp-server/README.md

 #### 4. `describeResource`

-Describes a resource in the Kubernetes cluster based on given kind and name, similar to `kubectl describe`.
+Describes a resource in the Kubernetes cluster, similar to `kubectl describe`.

 **Parameters:**
-- `Kind` (string, required): The kind of resource to describe (e.g., "Pod", "Deployment")
+- `Kind` (string, required): The kind of resource to describe (e.g., "Pod", "Deployment").
-- `name` (string, required): The name of the resource to describe
+- `name` (string, required): The name of the resource to describe.
-- `namespace` (string): The namespace of the resource (if it's a namespaced resource)
+- `namespace` (string, optional): The namespace of the resource (required for namespaced resources).

 **Example:**
 ```json